Contrarian Corpus

 Primary demands

-• Maintain staffing and service levels to capture sales recovery
+• Maintain staffing and service levels to capture the eventual sales recovery

 KPIs cited